santoshjpawar/concourse-email-notification/README.md

 * `smtp_username` - SMTP user name.
 * `smtp_password` - SMTP user password.
 * `default_recepient` - Email address to send the notifications to.
-You can provide multiple email addresses separated with comma and a space''.
+You can provide multiple email addresses separated with comma and a space.
 For example, *user1@domain1.com, user2@domain1.com, user3@domain2.com*
-This param will be ignored if the input directory contains file named `to`.
+This param will be ignored if the input directory contains file named `author`.

 Following are the required *param* values
 * `input_dir` - Directory name under the incoming project artifacts directory where the following files can be found:
   * `subject` - File containing a line of text to be used in email subject.
   * `body` - File containing a messsage body (can be in HTML format).
-  * `to` (optional) - File containing list of recepient email addresses separated by semicolons.
-If this file exists, then source param `recepient` will be ignored.
+  * `author` (optional) - File containing list of recepient email addresses separated with comma and a space.
+For example, *user1@domain1.com, user2@domain1.com, user3@domain2.com*.
+  If this file exists, then source param `default_recepient` will be ignored.

 ### Sample pipeline
 Check an example pipeline from `sample-pipeline` directory.